- Home

 Ms. Cox has also used Gizmos to help student learn to write argumentative essays.
 “As part of my Student Learning Objective for the school year, I challenged my students to use the CER method (claim, evidence, and reasoning) to write argumentative essays.
 Using Gizmos throughout the year, provided students with valuable experiences and relevant data to help formulate argumentative essays.
 At the end of the school year, students in my class showed an increase in content understanding and an increase in the ability to communicate scientific explanations.
 By following the Student Exploration Guides in small groups and/or whole class instruction, using the vocabulary terms provided in the guide, and digging deeper into the observations made when completing the Gizmo, students were able to make valid arguments about scientific phenomena using academic vocabulary.
 The content aligns to NGSS, and Gizmos encourage inquiry instruction, and actively engage students in learning.”

-Ms. Serena Cox has taught for 11 years and is a science teacher at Waimea Canyon Middle School in Hawaii.
+Ms. Serena Cox has taught for 11 years and is currently the Vice Principal at Waimea Canyon Middle of Kaua'i.
 She graduated summa cum laude from Converse College in Spartanburg, SC with a bachelor’s degree in Elementary Education and has a Master’s degree in Middle Level Science.
 In 2014, she began an online PhD program with Concordia University in Transformational Leadership with a focus on Instructional Curriculum.
 She was nominated twice for Teacher of the Year while working in South Carolina.

 You might also like these stories...